Canterbury: Heritage Open Days

 In 1991 the Council of Europe and the European Commission set up European Heritage Days to raise appreciation for Europe’s rich and diverse cultural assets and their need for care and protection.
 The central principle was as simple as it was compelling: to throw open the doors to historic monuments and buildings, in particular those normally closed to the public.
 Today, they are held annually in September in 50 signatory states to the European Cultural Convention.
 Each country running it in their own way, the festival not only highlights the dazzling diversity of Europe’s heritage, but also its intercultural links.
 Established in 1994, Heritage Open Days is England’s contribution to the European Heritage Days and has since grown into the country’s largest heritage festival, with over 5,000 events listed.

 In 2017, the Heritage Open Days ran from Thursday 7 September to Sunday 10 September.
 In 2018, the Heritage Open Days ran from Thursday 6 September to Sunday 9 September, and also from Thursday 13 September to Sunday 19 September.
 In 2019, the Heritage Open Days will run from Friday 13 September to Sunday 22 September.

-Quaker Week 2017 will run from 30 September to 8 October 2017.
-It is an opportunity to witness and share our worship across the community of Canterbury and its surrounding towns and villages.
-Meetings, with or without Meeting Houses, throughout the Yearly Meeting, will be hosting outreach events such as ‘open days’, ‘family days’, a stall at a local festival, and ‘bring a friend to Meeting’ Sundays.
+Quaker Week is an opportunity to witness and share our worship across the community, in our case: Canterbury and its surrounding towns and villages.
+Meetings, with or without Meeting Houses, throughout the Yearly Meeting, host outreach events such as ‘open days’, ‘family days’, a stall at a local festival, and ‘bring a friend to Meeting’ Sundays.

 If you want to know more, or wish to volunteer, please contact Peter Hughes.